umputun/baseimage/README.md

 - `TIME_ZONE` - set container's TZ, default "America/Chicago".
 For scratch-based `TZ` should be used instead
 - `APP_UID` - UID of internal `app` user, default 1001

+### Working with Docker from inside container

+The `app` user is a member of the `docker` group.
+That allows it to interact with the Docker socket (`/var/run/docker.sock`) when it is explicitly mounted into the container.
+This is particularly useful for advanced use cases that require such functionality, such as monitoring other containers or accessing Docker APIs.

+Under standard usage, the Docker socket is not mounted into the container.
+In such cases, the docker group membership does not grant the app user any elevated privileges.
+The container remains secure and operates with an unprivileged user.

+#### Security Implications

+Mounting the Docker socket into a container can pose a security risk, as it effectively grants the container access to the Docker host and its containers.
+This is not specific to this image but is a general consideration when working with Docker.

+**Recommendation**: Only mount the Docker socket if it is necessary for your use case and you understand the associated risks.

 ## Example of multi-stage Dockerfile with baseimage:buildgo and baseimage:app

 ```dockerfile